Cornell Chicken Barbecue

 Cornell Chicken is the unofficial food of the New York State Fair which goes through 40,000 chickens every year.

-This recipe for New York Chicken works great for any cut of the bird.
-Sometimes I'll buy a package of drumsticks to make this way, which is how our boys love it.
+This recipe for New York Cornell Chicken is a delicious way to prepare any cut of the bird.
+Sometimes I’ll buy a package of drumsticks to make this way, which is how our boys love it.

-Traditionally this Cornell Chicken is served with salted white potatoes.
+Traditionally, this Cornell Chicken is served with salted small white local potatoes, also known as Syracuse salt potatoes.
 We usually enjoy it with a green salad and baked beans.
 It always hits the spot!

-Dan and Scot, on Living with Amy, showing folks how to barbecue using the famous Cornell Chicken Recipe.
+Dan and Scot, on Living with Amy, show folks how to barbecue using the famous Cornell Chicken Recipe.

 - Bone-in chicken (I think it is better with the skin on.)